DragPoser: Motion Reconstruction from Variable Sparse Tracking Signals via Latent Space Optimization: Experiments and Evaluation

-\paragraph{Qualitative} We present a visual comparison in Figure~\ref{fig:methods_comparison}, showcasing selected frames from different poses in the evaluation datasets.
+\paragraph*{Qualitative} We present a visual comparison in Figure~\ref{fig:methods_comparison}, showcasing selected frames from different poses in the evaluation datasets.
 In the text, we refer to specific poses in Figure~\ref{fig:methods_comparison} as row/column.
 All methods utilize six 6-DoF sensors, with end-effectors represented by green spheres.
-Note that some methods, like FinalIK and DragPoser, use the ankle joints for foot end-effectors, while others, including AvatarPoser+ and SparsePoser, use the toe joints.
+Note that some methods\textemdash HuMoR, FinalIK and DragPoser\textemdash use the ankle joints for foot end-effectors, while the others\textemdash AvatarPoser+ and SparsePoser\textemdash use the toe joints.

-Generally, FinalIK demonstrates accurate end-effector placement but often at the cost of losing plausible poses. \emph{FIK/2} and \emph{FIK/7} exemplify this, with incorrectly oriented elbows and significant deviations from ground truth in the rest of the examples.
-Moreover, due to its reliance on ad-hoc solutions for natural pose generation, FinalIK struggles in less common scenarios, failing to reconstruct poses or reach end-effectors, as seen in the \emph{FIK/5} and \emph{FIK/6}.
+Generally, FinalIK demonstrates accurate end-effector placement but often at the cost of losing plausible poses. \emph{FIK/1} and \emph{FIK/3} exemplify this, with incorrectly oriented elbows and significant deviations from ground truth in the rest of the examples.
+Moreover, due to its reliance on ad-hoc solutions for natural pose generation, FinalIK struggles in less common scenarios, failing to reconstruct poses or reach end-effectors, as seen in the \emph{FIK/4} and \emph{FIK/5}.

-Both AvatarPoser+ and SparsePoser encounter similar challenges.
-While they are able to decode high-quality poses, there are instances, such as in the \emph{AP+/4} and \emph{AP+/6}, where AvatarPoser+ fails to accurately reconstruct poses.
+HuMoR, AvatarPoser+ and SparsePoser encounter similar challenges.
+While they are able to decode high-quality poses, there are instances, such as in the \emph{AP+/3}, \emph{AP+/5} or \emph{HuMoR/5}, where they fail to accurately reconstruct poses.
 In terms of end-effectors, most poses from these methods do not precisely align with the target end-effectors.
 We believe this happens with traditional deep-learning-based approaches due to the use of large networks; since high-frequency details are lost during the forward process.

+We observed that latent space optimization methods like HuMoR often encounter difficulties when generating poses for long sequences (e.g., $>60$ poses).
+This is attributed to the structure and navigation of the latent space, which can lead to the traversal of invalid regions and, subsequently, incorrect results (see our supplemental material for more details).
+DragPoser mitigates these issues through frame-by-frame optimization, ensuring the continuity of the latent space structure, and utilizing a Temporal Predictor to guide the optimization process.

 DragPoser consistently generates high-quality poses across all cases, successfully meeting the end-effector hard constraints.
-Notably, it excels in reconstructing challenging poses like push-ups \emph{Ours/6} and kicks \emph{Ours/4}, effectively balancing pose accuracy with the fulfillment of hard constraints.
+Notably, it excels in reconstructing challenging poses like push-ups \emph{Ours/5} and kicks \emph{Ours/3}, effectively balancing pose accuracy with the fulfillment of hard constraints.